snynkm/snynkm/README.md

 <h2><b></b>Overview:</b></h2>
 <p>
- I focus on product, leveraging the necessary IT and business practices to come up with creative solutions that function to optimize workflows and enhance user experience.
+ I value product, leveraging IT and business to develop creative solutions that serve to optimize workflows and enhance user experience.
 My approach is centered around building a solution that keeps it simple while truly hammering home the impact it has on work efficiency.
 </p>
 <p>
 Looking for a hybrid gig in Sunnvaly, CA, one that would kick start my coding career and put my abilities to the test!